SethMusker/TargetVet/README.md

 ## Notes to self
 ##### TODO:
 Make script to group exons from the same gene into separate target loci when introns are super big. (?)
-##### DONE
-Make sure to flag as paralogs regions on the same chromosome matching the same target.